Repairs begin at USM after burst pipe closes dining hall, bookstore, other facilities

 The school also set up a makeshift buffet line with hot dogs and hamburgers outside of the closed student center Monday.
 Madison Elkins, 19, ate a bag of potato chips at a nearby picnic table, but the sophomore from Hampden said the disruption of services won’t be a problem for her.
 She spends more time at the school’s Gorham campus, where she and many other students live and which has its own dining hall and other services.
 “For my group of friends, it’s not a big deal,” Elkins said.

-The Portland campus student center also housed a food pantry that provides food to students who prepare their own meals.
-Griffin said the has Griffin has been relocated to the library.
-She said she received messages last night from students who were concerned about going hungry if the pantry closed.
-University officials had raised at least $600 to help the pantry as of Monday afternoon, she said.
+The Portland campus student center also housed a food pantry that serves as a buffer against food insecurity among students.
+Griffin said the pantry has been relocated to 147 Luther Bonney Hall.
+She said she received messages Sunday night from students who were concerned about going hungry if the pantry were closed.
+University officials had raised at least $600 to help the pantry as of Monday afternoon, Griffin said.

-“We heard loud and clear that feeding folks is our true need,” Griffin said.
+“We heard loud and clear that feeding folks is our true need,” she said.

 Other services, like a campus bookstore and a prayer and meditation room, found temporary homes as well.
 Griffin encouraged students to contact her directly if any regular activities in the student center have not been relocated yet.

-“Right now, we’re trying to determine what does happen in Woodbury that we’re not aware of,” Griffin said.
+“Right now, we’re trying to determine what does happen in Woodbury that we’re not aware of,” she said.

 Send questions/comments to the editors.